elastic/connectors/docs/DEVELOPING.md

 ### Connector Limitations

-- As of now Lease data & Blob tier won’t be updated in the document as the timestamp of the blob is not getting updated.
+- Currently, Lease data and Blob tier wonâ€™t be updated in the document, because the blob timestamp is not updated.
 Issue can be found [here](https://github.com/elastic/connectors-python/issues/289).
-- Files with size greater than 10 MB won't be extracted.
+- Files bigger than 10 MB won't be extracted.
-- Permission are not synced. **All documents** indexed to an Elastic deployment will be visible to all the users having access to that Elastic Deployment.
+- Permission are not synced. **All documents** indexed to an Elastic deployment will be visible to **all users with access** to that Elastic Deployment.
 - Filtering rules are not available in the present version.
-Currently, the filtering is controlled via ingest pipelines.
+Currently filtering is controlled via ingest pipelines.

 ### E2E Tests